If you’re an extroverted introvert, you don’t have the energy to maintain a large social network, but you do find relationships deeply fulfilling.

-If you think of yourself as an extroverted introvert, it probably means you’re an introvert at heart — but you may be more outgoing than other introverts because your personality is more middle-of-the-spectrum.
+If you consider yourself an extroverted introvert, it means you’re more outgoing than typical introverts, indicating that your personality is nearer to the center of the spectrum.

 Are you an extroverted introvert?
-If so, you’ll recognize yourself in these 10 signs.
+If so, you might recognize yourself in these signs.

 1. Your energy level is closely tied to your environment.

-You’re sensitive to your surroundings.
-It matters how your environment looks, what kind of music is playing, how many people are present, and the noise level.
-The ambiance of a place can either energize or drain you, depending on if it fits your preferences.
-A loud rock concert in a crowded stadium might be overwhelming — but an up-close-and-personal acoustic set at your favorite club is soothing.
+You are sensitive to your surroundings.
+The vibe of a place, the type of music playing, the number of people present, and the noise level all matter to you.
+The ambiance of a location can either energize or drain you, depending on whether it fits with your preferences.
+For example, a loud rock concert in a crowded stadium might be overwhelming, but an intimate acoustic set at your favorite club could be soothing.

-2. You find people to be both intriguing and exhausting.
+2. You find people both intriguing and exhausting.

-People watching?
-Yes.
+People-watching?
+Absolutely.
 Meeting new people and hearing their life stories?
 Fascinating.
-Spending almost every night hanging out with friends?
-Not a chance.
-Outgoing introverts enjoy meeting new people but can only endure so much socializing.
-After a busy weekend or a long day at work, you may feel the need to disappear and recharge by being alone or with just one other person.
+But spending several nights in a row hanging out with friends?
+Unlikely.
+Extroverted introverts enjoy meeting new people but have a limited tolerance for extensive socializing.
+After a busy weekend or a long day at work, you may feel the need to retreat and recharge by spending time alone or with just one other person.

-3. Certain people and interactions drain you while others recharge you.
+3. Certain people and interactions drain you, while others energize you.

-You have a few friends who you could hang out with for practically forever.
-It seems like you never run out of things to talk about.
+There are a few people in your life with whom you could spend endless hours.
+With these friends, you never seem to run out of things to talk about.
 Being with them is easy.
-You actually feel better after spending time with them, not drained — and you act pretty outgoing around them.
-On the other hand, some people quickly tire or bore you and you need to get away fast.
+In fact, you often feel more energized after spending time with them, not drained — and you act pretty outgoing around them.
+On the other hand, some people quickly tire or bore you, and you need to get away fast.
 Although extroverted introverts enjoy socializing, they’d rather be alone than settle for unfulfilling company.

 4. You can be charming but also deeply introspective and reflective.

-Often, you’re the one who organizes social events for others.
-Playing the host is ideal for the extroverted introvert — it allows you to spend time with people on your own terms.
-But when you run out of energy, you’re out, and like a true introvert, all you want is a little hibernation at home.
+You often find yourself organizing social events.
+Playing the host is ideal for an extroverted introvert, because it allows you to socialize on your own terms.
+However, once your energy is depleted, you’re done.
+Much like a true introvert, all you crave is to hibernate at home.

 6. You need time to warm up in social situations.

-Your first impression belies your real personality.
-At first, you come across as quiet and reserved.
-But once you feel comfortable, you have no trouble chatting.
-You won’t spill your life story or divulge your insecurities to someone you’ve just met, but you will reveal intimate details once trust is built up.
-The better someone gets to know you, the more “extroverted” you seem.
+Sometimes your initial impression masks your true personality.
+At first, you might appear quiet and reserved.
+However, once you feel comfortable around someone, you have no trouble chatting.
+No, you probably won’t divulge your entire life story or deepest insecurities to a new acquaintance, but you will gradually reveal more details as trust develops.
+The better someone gets to know you, the more extroverted you seem to become.

-7. It actually takes less energy to say what’s on your mind than to make small talk.
+7. It takes less energy to speak your mind than to make small talk.

 True extroverts rarely struggle with what to say.
 For them, it’s easy to shoot from the hip and make chitchat about almost any topic.
 However, this isn’t always the case for many introverts.
 Introverts often find it challenging to force small talk.
-They’d rather talk about big ideas or connect in an honest, authentic way.
-This is especially true of extroverted introverts.
-It’s far easier for them to say what’s on their mind than to fake a rousing discussion about the weather.
+They’d rather discuss big ideas or connect in a genuine, authentic way.
+This is particularly true for extroverted introverts.
+For them, expressing their true thoughts may be far easier than faking a rousing discussion about mundane topics like the weather.

 8. You’re selectively social.

-Although you gain a lot of satisfaction from your relationships, unlike a true extrovert, you don’t possess the endless energy of a true extrovert to maintain a large social network.
-Plus, there are a lot of people that you don’t click with just anybody.
-So you make your limited “people” energy count by investing it into just a few close relationships.
+While you find relationships deeply fulfilling, you don’t possess the endless energy of a true extrovert to maintain a large social network.
+Plus, there are a lot of people that you don’t connect with.
+As a result, you make your limited people energy count by investing it in just a few close relationships.

-9. You have no interest in trying to prove yourself in a crowd of strangers.
+9. You have no interest in proving yourself in a crowd of strangers.

-At networking events or parties, you’re not someone who “works the room.”
-Nor do you feel the need to draw a lot of attention to yourself in social situations.
-Yes, you see the value in making connections with others, and you especially love those rare moments when you meet a like-minded soul.
-But you’ll probably never be the most popular person in the room — and you’re okay with that.
+At networking events or parties, you’re not the type to work the room.
+You also don’t feel compelled to draw a lot of attention in social settings.
+While you recognize the value of making connections, you particularly cherish those rare moments when you meet a like-minded soul.
+However, you’ll probably never be the most popular person in the room — and you’re perfectly fine with that.

-Keep in mind that there’s no wrong way to do introversion — and we all act introverted at times and extroverted at others.
-You can be outgoing and still be an introvert.
-It’s all about understanding your needs and honoring your own style, even if that means being the life of the party one night and then binge watching Netflix alone the next.
+Keep in mind that there’s no wrong way to be an introvert.
+You can be friendly and outgoing and still be an introvert.
+It’s all about understanding and honoring your own needs and style.
+This might mean being the life of the party one night and then binge-watching your favorite show alone the next night.